massgov/Drupal-Container/README.md

 Environment variables
 ------------------
-1. XDEBUG_ENABLE: Adds xdebug extension which is configured to autostart (assumes Docker for Mac).
+1. XDEBUG_ENABLE: Adds xdebug extension which is configured to autostart.
 2. MEMORY_LIMIT: Set the PHP memory limit that is used.
+3. XDEBUG_REMOTE_HOST: Defaults to `host.docker.internal` (good for OSX).
+If using Linux, see https://github.com/docker/for-linux/issues/264
+4. XDEBUG_IDEKEY: Defaults to `PHPSTORM`.

 Making changes
 --------------